If you’re a woman, then listen up, girlfriend, because darts are our best friend. And this is especially true the curvier you are!

 and like this…

-- Stop with your needle DOWN and increase stitch length to 2.5mm.
+Step 4: Stop with your needle DOWN and increase the stitch length back to 2.5mm.

 Sew easy tip: When sewing darts, I prefer to starting from the base (4) and sew to the dart point (1).
 However, you can feel free to experiment with starting at the dart point (1) and sewing to base (4).